Sam-Tracey/numpy-random/README.md

 ## About This Project

 The latest version of NumPy at the time of writing was V1.21 and this is what was used exclusively in this project.
-The full documentation for NumPy V1.21 can be found here: [NumPy Documentation](https://nbviewer.org/github/Sam-Tracey/numpy-random/blob/main/numpy-random.ipynb.)
+The full documentation for NumPy V1.21 can be found here: [NumPy Documentation](https://numpy.org/doc/stable/)

 In the first section of the notebook I give a brief overview of NumPy and the <code>numpy.random</code> package.
-The next section gives an overview (in my own words) of the following functions with graphical representations using Matplotlib.pyplot and Seaborn:
+The next section gives an overview (in my own words) of the following functions with graphical representations using matplotlib.pyplot and seaborn:

 - <code>numpy.random.rand</code>
 - <code>numpy.random.randn</code>